 A trend towards elevated NET levels was observed when neutrophils were activated with coated immune complexes, fMLP (F-M-L-P), and monosodium urate crystals [1].

 LAB MEDIA: 1G Video Editor: Highlight the cIC, fMLP, and MSU bars

+To exemplify that this real-time microscopy NET assay allows to study NETosis antagonists in a high-throughput manner, we used CIT-013, a first-in-class humanized monoclonal antibody targeting citrullinated histone H2A and H4.
+We confirmed that NET release in response to A23187 was completely inhibited by CIT-013 [1] with an IC50 of 4.6 nM [2].

+LAB MEDIA: Figure 2A

+LAB MEDIA: Figure 2B